ollitoivanen/Freetime/README.md

 # Freetime
-**An app that contains different activities to do in Turku, Finland**
+**An app that contains different activities to do in Turku, Finland.
+This code is view-only and might not work correctly if used.**

 This is a hobby project built with React Native for iOS and Android.